jmuehlig/perf-cpp/docs/sampling.md

 In contrast to Intel's mechanism, IBS cannot tag specific load and store instructions (and apply a filter on the latency).
 In case the instruction was a load/store instruction, the sample will include data source, latency, and a memory address ([see kernel mailing list](https://lore.kernel.org/all/20220616113638.900-2-ravi.bangoria@amd.com/T/)).

-*perf-cpp* –or the `perf::CounterDefinition` class to be precise– will detect IBS support on AMD devices and adds the following counters that can be used as **trigger** for sampling on AMD:
+*perf-cpp* will detect IBS support on AMD devices and adds the following counters that can be used as **trigger** for sampling on AMD:
 - `ibs_op` selects instructions during the execution pipeline.
 CPU cycles (on the specified period/frequency) will lead to tag an instruction.
 - `ibs_op_uops` selects instructions during the execution pipeline, **but** the period/frequency refers to the number of executed micro-operations, **not** CPU cycles.
 - `ibs_op_l3missonly` selects instructions during the execution pipeline that miss the L3 cache.
 CPU cycles are used as the trigger.